• Skip to primary navigation

 Graphic Cutting French bread in half on a white boardfor Pinterest of French Bread Pizza

-• Prep toppings.
-I browned ½ pound of Italian sausage and cut some pepperoni in half.
+• Prep your favorite pizza toppings.
+I browned ½ pound of Italian sausage and drained it well.
+Plus, I trimmed some pepperoni in half.

 browning sausage in a skillet

 • Top with sauce.
-It took about ½ cup for two halves.
-Add toppings.
-Add mozzarella cheese.
+It took about ½ cup for the two halves.
+Keep it light; you are adding flavor, not soaking the bread or filling holes.

 spreading sauce on French bread halves

-• Bake on middle rack until nicely browned.
-About 10 minutes.
+• Bake on the middle rack until nicely browned—about 10 minutes.

 French bread pizzas coming out of oven